About the Foundation

 - Foundation funding often provides the critical bridge between discovery research, proof of concept, and corporate investment in clinical trials and commercialization.

-- The Retinal Degeneration Fund (RD Fund) is a 501(c)(3) not-for-profit subsidiary of the Foundation Fighting Blindness.
+- The RD Fund (Retinal Degeneration Fund) is a 501(c)(3) not-for-profit subsidiary of the Foundation Fighting Blindness.
 The RD Fund is a venture philanthropy vehicle created to help accelerate life-changing outcomes for people with retinal degenerations through direct mission related investments in therapeutic companies.
 RD Fund investments are funded by donations and serve the mission of the Foundation Fighting Blindness – to develop preventions, treatments and cures for retinal degenerative diseases, including Stargardt disease, retinitis pigmentosa, Usher syndrome, and macular degeneration.
 The RD Fund was launched with over $70M under management and is governed by an independent board of directors.
 With success, all proceeds are returned back to the RD Fund and the Foundation Fighting Blindness to provide resources to further its mission.
-For more information, please visit www.RetinalDegenerationFund.com
+For more information, please visit www.RDFund.org

-- The Foundation has 41 volunteer-led chapters across the U.S. These dedicated volunteers raise funds, increase public awareness, and provide support to their communities.
+- The Foundation has more than 45 volunteer-led chapters across the U.S. These dedicated volunteers raise funds, increase public awareness, and provide support to their communities.

 - The Foundation’s VisionWalk program holds fundraising walks in over 40 cities nationwide.
-Since its inception the Foundation VisionWalk program has raised over $51 million for vision research.
+Since its inception, over 200,000 walkers, donors, and corporate sponsors have raised more than $64 million through VisionWalk.

 More Information about Retinal Degenerative Diseases